 - Select Microsoft Windows from the Select Platform drop-down menu.

 - Then click the Download button beside either Windows (x86, 64-bit), MSI Installer or Windows (x86, 32-bit), MSI Installer depending on the Windows version you.
 For example, if it’s 32-bit system click Windows (x86, 32-bit), MSI Installer.

-- Next, you’ll need to configure the driver connection in Windows.
-Type “set up ODBC” into the Cortana search box and then select Set up ODBC Data Sources to open the window in the snapshot below.
+- Type set up ODBC into the Cortana search box and then select Set up ODBC Data Sources to open the window in the snapshot below.

 - Click the System DSN tab and then press the Add button to open the window in the snapshot below.

-- Next, double-click a MySQL ODBC driver from that list and click Finish to open the window below.
+- Next, double-click a MySQL ODBC driver from that list and click Finish.

 - Enter an ID in the Data Source Name text box to identify the data source.

 - If you’ve installed MySQL instance on the same PC you’re setting up the ODBC driver on, you can enter localhost as the TCP/IP Server name.
 Enter IP addresses there for remote MySQL servers.